shimst3r/blobvault/README.md

 The file will be stored on disk and the corresponding download URL will be shared via the provided email address, using the [SendGrid](https://sendgrid.com) service.
 Inform the person you're sharing the file with, otherwise they might get confused about the onsolicited email.

 Make sure to copy the decryption key.
 It won't be stored on the servers.
 Once it's gone, it's gone.
-Apply the key by appending `?key=$keyvalue` to the download URL.

 **One last thing:** Each blob can be downloaded once and only once.
 After the content is decrypted, it will be purged from the database.